tomjoht/tomjoht.github.io/_posts/2020/5/2020-06-24-developer-portal-strategies-for-complex-landscapes.md

 * How has Covid19 prompted companies to shift from physical proximity to digital proximity?
 Are APIs pivotal in the ability to make this transformation?

-* In your presentation, you talk about a Cynafin framework that has different landscapes as metaphors, including a "dancing" landscape to reflect complexity.
+* In your presentation, you talk about a Cynefin framework that has different landscapes as metaphors, including a "dancing" landscape to reflect complexity.
 Are we in a dancing landscape right now?

 * You mention how in complex landscapes, companies need to allow developers to adapt and modify the prescribed implementation.
 This is because often by the time they finish their implementation, the landscape may have already changed, introducing new factors not previously present.
 How does this constantly changing landscape influence our approach in documenting APIs?